chenjr0719/AFS-docs/docs/portal/scenario.md

 3. Click **afs_training** to enter the AFS.
 	![](../_static/images/portal/scenario/1-6.png)

-4. Create a new Analytic, Firehose, to upload the training data to database.
+4. Create a new Analytics, Firehose, to upload the training data to database.

 	a.
-Create a new Analytic, and it's named by "data_to_influxdb".
+Create a new Analytics, and it's named by "data_to_influxdb".
 		![](../_static/images/portal/scenario/1-7.png)
 		![](../_static/images/portal/scenario/1-9.png)